Wheeling PD getting ready to launch new crime reporting site

 WHEELING, W.Va.
-(WTRF)- Wheeling P-D just announced a brand new “crime reporting” website, the self-reporting system launches in just a couple of days.
+(WTRF)- Wheeling PD just announced a brand new “crime reporting” website, and this self-reporting system launches in just a couple of days.

 Specifically, non-violent crimes that don’t need immediate response because the site is designed to collect data on minor incidents without sending an officer.